 “A lot of times, when I introduce the idea of getting the shingles vaccination to my patients, I ask them first if they know of anyone who’s had it.
 Most people will say yes and they’ll talk about how debilitating it was for that particular person,” said Jain.
 “So, a lot of times I’ll ask them about it just to help them understand how common it is.
 If they haven’t been associated with someone who’s had it before, I usually explain to them how painful it can be and how debilitating it can be.”

 There’s also the fact that a subtype of shingles, herpes zoster ophthalmicus, occurs in about 15 percent of shingles cases.
 In rare cases, says Jain, this can lead to vision loss.

 Shingrix is a marked improvement over its predecessor, more than 90 percent effective in preventing against the shingles virus.

-Health professionals, from family doctors to the Centers for Disease Control and Prevention (CDC), that most people over the age of 50 get vaccinated.
+Health professionals, from family doctors to the Centers for Disease Control and Prevention (CDC),

 Yet only about a third of people over the age of 60 got the vaccination in 2016.

 One issue might be cost for people who aren’t sure whether their insurance will cover the immunization.

 “Shingrix costs about $280 for both shots and Medicare Part D, which some people 65 and over have, will cover that cost,” said Carandang.
 “But individually it’s best to talk to your insurance company.”

 Carandang also points out that even for those with a high deductible plan, some providers will still cover the cost of the shots for the sake of health maintenance.

 Jain adds that more insurers are covering the cost of Shingrix, even for patients who’ve already been vaccinated with Zostavax, simply because the new vaccination is so much more effective.